Agricultural productivity: Relation to population growth

+World population since 1800 in billions.
+Data from the United Nations projections in 2019.

 Some critics claim that increasing agricultural productivity results in human overpopulation.
 They are argue that, like other species, human populations grow up to their carrying capacity.
 When a species reaches its carrying capacity, the number of poor and weak individuals who die from disease or starvation is equal to the number of individuals being added to the population via birth.
 Because innovation continues to improve agricultural productivity (specifically yields), however, the theoretical carrying capacity continues to increase, allowing the human population to continue to grow.
 These writers claim that there are too many people on Earth and that therefore growth in agricultural productivity is detrimental to the environment — if the carrying capacity was lower, the human population would reach an equilibrium at a lower number.

 However, unlike other animals, in humans greater development and prosperity has led to lower fecundity.
 Thus as productivity has increased and poverty has been reduced worldwide, population growth is declining.
 Research suggests we may actually face a declining world population in the future.